-- 4.4.4.1 The SCANS-II surveys estimated a minke whale density in Block U of 0.023 animals km-2 (Figure 4.20); Hammond et al., 2013), which is almost three times higher than the average density estimate from the surveys within the former Hornsea Zone plus 10 km buffer (0.006 animals km-2) (Figure 4.21).
-There was not considered however to be a real difference in density within the former Hornsea Zone plus 10 km buffer compared to the wider SCANS-II survey area because: - The SCANS densities are based on just summer surveys when numbers appear to be higher, whereas the former Hornsea Zone plus 10 km buffer density estimates are based on a year-round average; and - SCANS density estimates have been corrected for g(0), whereas the former Hornsea Zone plus 10 km buffer density estimates are relative densities. - 4.4.4.2 Density estimates for minke whale distribution in the former Hornsea Zone plus 10 km buffer were corrected for survey effort using information on the number of detections per unit length of survey trackline.
-The surface density maps (Figure 4.20; Figure 4.21) show that the highest areas of density occur to the north of the site, which would be expected if minke whale were at the southern limit of their distribution in this part of the south central North Sea.

-4.4.4.3 The averaged density across Hornsea Three plus 4 km buffer taken from the surface density map was 0.012 animals km-2 which is double the estimate for the former Hornsea Zone plus 10 km buffer (0.006 animals km-2) (Table 3.12).
+- The SCANS-III surveys estimated a minke whale density in Block O of 0.010 animals km-2 (Hammond et 4.4.4.2 al., 2017), which is only very slightly higher than the average density estimate from the surveys within the former Hornsea Zone plus a 10 km buffer (0.006 animals km-) (Figure 4.23).
+There was not considered however to be a real difference in density within the former Hornsea Zone plus a 10 km buffer compared to the wider SCANS-III survey area because: - The SCANS densities are based on just summer surveys when numbers appear to be higher, average; and - 10 km buffer density estimates are relative densities. - 4.4.4.3 Density estimates for minke whale distribution in the former Hornsea Zone plus a 10 km buffer were corrected for survey effort using information on the number of detections per unit length of survey trackline.
+The surface density maps (Figure 4.23) show that the highest areas of density occur to the north of the site, which would be expected if minke whale were at the southern limit of their distribution in this part of the south central North Sea. - 4.4.4.4 The averaged density across Hornsea Three array area plus a 4 km buffer taken from the surface density map was 0.012 animals km-2 which is double the estimate for the former Hornsea Zone plus a 10 km buffer (0.006 animals km-2) (Table 3.12).